databendlabs/databend/website/blog/2023-09-17-databend-weekly-111.md

     server.serve()
 ```

-In Databend, you can register UDF using the following SQL statement.
+In Databend, you can register the UDF using the following SQL statement.

 ```SQL
 CREATE FUNCTION gcd (INT, INT) RETURNS INT LANGUAGE python HANDLER = 'gcd' ADDRESS = 'http://0.0.0.0:8815';